 Location Infrastructure Description XC187- - Fantstown N/A. Straight Closure: Divert traffic along existing roads to existing overbridge approx. 3km to the north east.
 XC201 Thomastown 1no. overbridge.
 New Overbridge: Tie in to existing local road to South and new junction on Regional Road R515 to North.
 XC209- - Ballyhay Upgrade of public road level crossing to a CCTV controlled level crossing.
 Upgrade of public road level crossing to a CCTV controlled level crossing.
 XC211- - Newtown New access road.
-Green Option: New Access Road: Tie in to existing Local road to North, tie in to existing housing estate at XC212 to South.
-Blue Option: New Access Road: Tie in to existing Local road to North, east of road over rail bridge; tie into existing road to the south of XC212 level crossing.
+New Access Road: Tie in to existing Local road to North, tie in to existing housing estate at XC212 to South.
 XC212- - Ballycoskery 1 no. overbridge, 1no. retaining wall.
-New Overbridge: Tie into existing Local Road to East and West, new carpark proposed for existing school.
+New Overbridge: Tie in to existing Local Road to East and West, new carpark proposed for existing school.
 Tie in to housing estate and school to North and existing Local road to South.
 XC215- - Shinanagh Upgrade to existing overbridge.
 Tie in to existing local road to North, new access road to tie in to existing overbridge approx. 1km to the North.
 XC219 Buttevant 1no. overbridge, 1no. portal frame overbridge, 1no. ditch box culvert, 1no.access road box culvert, 2no. retaining walls.
 New Overbridge.